-Limited Liability Partnerships (LLPs) have a number of statutory filing and reporting requirements for Companies House and HMRC, many of which are similar to those required of limited companies.
+Limited liability partnerships (LLPs) have a number of statutory filing and reporting requirements for Companies House and HMRC, many of which are similar to those required of limited companies.
 Below, we take you through all of the LLP filing and reporting obligations you will need to fulfil.

 LLP filing and reporting – the headlines